-The Company's legacy PPA with PG&E for its Cogen 18 facility terminated on September 30, 2012 and was replaced with a new Public Utilities Regulatory Policy Act of 1978, as amended (PURPA) PPA with PG&E, effective October 1, 2012, for a term of seven years.
+The Company's legacy PPA for its Cogen 18 facility terminated on September 30, 2012 and was replaced with a new Public Utilities Regulatory Policy Act of 1978, as amended ("PURPA") PPA with PG&E, effective October 1, 2012, for a term of seven years.
 Because the rated capacity of the Company's Cogen 18 facility is less than 20 MW, it continues to be eligible for PPAs pursuant to PURPA.

-Under the PURPA PPA for the Company's Cogen 18 facility and the transition PPAs for its Cogen 38 and Cogen 42 facilities, the Company will be paid the CPUC-determined SRAC energy price and a combination of firm and "as-available" capacity payments.
-Under the RFO PPA for the Company's Cogen 42 facility, which will commence July 1, 2014, the Company will be paid a negotiated energy and capacity price stipulated in the contract.
+Under the PURPA PPA for the Company's Cogen 18 facility and the transition PPA for its Cogen 38 facility, the Company is paid the CPUC-determined SRAC energy price and a combination of firm and "as-available" capacity payments.
+Under the RFO PPA for the Company's Cogen 42 facility, the Company is paid a negotiated energy and capacity price stipulated in the contract.

 See Item 1A.
-Risk Factors-"We are dependent on our cogeneration facilities and deteriorations in the electricity market and regulatory changes in California may materially and adversely affect our financial condition, results of operations and net cash provided by operating activities."
+Risk Factors - "We are dependent on our cogeneration facilities and deteriorations in the electricity market and regulatory changes in California may materially and adversely affect our financial condition, results of operations and cash flows."

-The following table sets forth information regarding the Company's cogeneration facilities and contracts as of December 31, 2013:
+The following table sets forth information regarding the Company's cogeneration facilities and contracts as of December 31, 2014:

-Facility Type of Contract Purchaser Contract Expiration Approximate Megawatts Available for Sale Approximate Megawatts Consumed in Operations Approximate Barrels of Steam Per Day in 2013 Cogen 42 Transition Edison July 2014 (1) 37 4 12,400 Cogen 38 Transition PG&E June 2015 (2) 37 17,200 Cogen 18 PURPA PG&E Sept.
-2019 11 4 4,600
+Facility Type of Contract Purchaser Contract Expiration Approximate Megawatts Available for Sale Approximate Megawatts Consumed in Operations Approximate Barrels of Steam Per Day in 2014 Cogen 38 Transition PG&E June 2015 (1) 35 17,100 Cogen 18 PURPA PG&E Sept.
+2019 10 6 6,600 Cogen 42 RFO Edison July 2021 37 3 13,700

-(1) A new seven-year RFO PPA with Edison will become effective on July 1, 2014.
+(1) Pending CPUC approval, a new seven-year RFO PPA with Edison will become effective on July 1, 2015.